USDepartmentofLabor/Developer/others/_posts/2013-01-29-research-and-evaluation-inventory.md

 ---
 layout: post
-title: Research And Evaluation Inventory - United States Department of Labor Developer Portal
+title: Research And Evaluation Inventory
 created: 1359480254
 description: This inventory is the first phase in the development of a single repository of all completed and planned research and evaluation projects that have or will be conducted by DOL in the upcoming calendar year.
 ---